One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 Believe it or not, rest days are just as important as the days when you’re working up a healthy sweat.

 When you exercise, Liem explains, your body undergoes a three-stage biological condition called general adaptation syndrome (GAS).
+The three stages include shock, resistance and exhaustion.

 “Your body is adapting,” Liem explains.
 “There’s a neural-muscular adaptation where neural inputs and muscles can get bigger.”

 “This is equal to overtraining,” Liem says.
-“That’s why rest is key because you’re giving your body the ability to make a change during the resistance phase and you never hit exhaustion.”
+“That’s why rest is key because you’re giving your body the ability to make a change during the resistance phase, and you never hit exhaustion.”

-In essence, rest days reset the GAS sequence, letting your body cycle between the first and second stages without ever hitting the third stage of total depletion.
+Rest days reset the GAS sequence, letting your body cycle between the first and second stages without ever hitting the third stage of total depletion.

-Scale activities to your personal fitness level
+Scale activities to your fitness level

 Just because you want to run a marathon doesn’t mean you should suddenly start running 10 miles a day.
-And just because your extremely swole friend is deadlifting 200 pounds, that doesn’t mean you should rack up a barbell with the same weight.
+And just because your friend is deadlifting 200 pounds, that doesn’t mean you should rack up a barbell with the same weight.

 “Starting slow and gradually ramping up is the best way to prevent injuries and overtraining syndrome from happening,” Liem says.
 “Increase your exercise gradually and give yourself plenty of rest in between.”

-Say you run five miles in a week.
+Say you run five miles a week.
 Bump that up to five-and-a-half miles the next week.
-And if you’re benching 100 pounds, add 10 pounds to that your next cycle.
+And if you’re benching 100 pounds, add 10 pounds to that in your next cycle.

 Doing this can prevent common exercise injuries like tendinitis, where you overtax tendons that aren’t used to performing a certain activity.